 AF bit is being used, the translation tables are created with the

 AF bit initially clear.
-As a page is accessed its
+When a page is accessed, its

 AF bit is set.
-Software can parse the tables checking whether the
+Software can parse the tables to check whether the

 AF bits are set or clear.
 A page with

 AF==0 cannot have been accessed and is potentially a better candidate for being paged-out.

 AF bit can be set on access:

 Software Update: Accessing the page causes a synchronous exception (Access Flag fault).
 In the exception handler, software is responsible for setting the